ahmadRMusa/oT2/Readme.md

+This attempt to rebuild oTranscribe from the ground up ultimately failed.
+But oTranscribe itself was renovated and is looking better than ever!
+The moral of the story is: try, try and try again. —Elliot

+---

 # oTranscribe2

 This is an attempt to rebuild oTranscribe from the ground up.
 It's not quite ready to use yet, though.